-Humans are re-integrating themselves into the ecosystem of the earth.
-We are neither destroyers nor saviors of the world, but part of the diverse, resilient, self-organizing system of the earth.
+1. humans re-integrate themselves into the ecosystem earth.
+We are neither destroyers nor saviors of the world, but part of the diverse, resilient, self-organizing system Earth.

 2 Sustainability means smarter, not less.
 Neo-ecology focuses on the sustainable use of resources.
 Technological innovations play an important role in this.
-Green tech helps to overcome the present and future challenges.
+Green tech helps to overcome present and future challenges.

 3. economic system becomes a value system.
-Instead of growth and profit maximization, the economy of tomorrow focuses on sustainability, post-growth and the common good.
+Instead of growth and profit maximization, tomorrow's economy focuses on sustainability, post-growth and the common good.

 This is, of course, about the responsibility of companies towards the environment.
 But the consumption behavior of each individual is also changing, and companies must respond to this in order to remain competitive in the long term.
 According to the Zukunftsinstitut, one third of Germans already pay attention to sustainable products when buying clothing.
-The willingness to pay for environmentally friendly products has risen by more than five percentage points to 25.5 percent over the past five years.
+Willingness to pay for environmentally friendly products has risen by more than five percentage points to 25.5 percent over the past five years.
 One in four Germans is therefore willing to spend more money.

 While large, listed companies with more than 500 employees are obliged to provide information on environmental, social and employee issues in their management reports, it is a voluntary matter for all other companies.
 However, many experts already agree that sustainable production both helps the environment and increasingly leads to a competitive advantage.

-At outdoor shoe manufacturer Meindl, the topic of sustainability has always been a high priority.
+At outdoor shoe manufacturer Meindl, the issue of sustainability has always been a high priority.
 "An important contribution from us, for example, is to improve adhesives in terms of their environmental friendliness.
-This means reducing where we can do without solvent-based adhesives," explains Managing Director Lukas Meindl.
+That means reducing where we can do without solvent-based adhesives," explains Managing Director Lukas Meindl.
 But, "For a mountain boot that has to be functional, that's not so easy."
-And that's why he also says: "The most sensible and sustainable thing is to wear a shoe as long as possible: a mountain shoe will eventually become a garden shoe, serve as a bad-weather shoe."
+And that's why he also says: "The most sensible and sustainable thing is to wear a shoe for as long as possible: a mountain shoe will eventually become a garden shoe, serve as a bad-weather shoe."
 Quality over quantity - this is entirely in line with the neo-ecology megatrend.